Recurchen/testsubmission/README.md

 # TFCGymWeb

-This is a web dev course project built for a gym.
+This is a web dev course project built for Toronto Fitness Center, a fake gym branches in Toronto.

-We use Django and REST Framework for backend.
+We use Django and REST Framework for backend, and React.js for frontend.

-Please check doc.pdf to see specfic instructions.
+You can run startup.sh to setup the environment for running the project, and run run.sh everytime you need  to run the project.

-Make sure startup.sh and run.sh are in the root folder where TFCGymWeb exists.
+Make sure startup.sh and run.sh are in the root folder.